-7.28.
-A Flood Risk Assessment and Drainage Strategy has been prepared for the site.
-The FRA confirms that the site is located wholly within Flood Zone 1 where there is a low risk of flooding.
-Residential development at the site is therefore appropriate and the sequential test contained within the NPPF is not required.
+7.23.
+According to the Government Flood Maps for Planning, the sites are located wholly within Flood Zone 1 where there is a low risk of flooding.
+Residential development at the sites is therefore appropriate and the sequential test contained within the NPPF is not required.